willis240/willis240.github.io/README.md

 - Added slide about network monitoring tools to the slides about what I've learned
 - Edited the jupyter notebook so that its database info, like the py files', is taken from the yaml file

+### Week 11

+#### July 27

+- Checked out the stackoverflow discussion and code that Arsh linked me to.
+The Jupyter Notebook now works for the Get_Ping_Data program, but Get_Port_Data's data is not getting to grafana yet

 ## About Me

 Currently, I am a college student working toward a Bachelors Degree in Computer Science.
 Though I do not have specific plans for what I intend to do after obtaining my degree, I intend to pursue a job in the Computer Science career field to further my skills following graduation.